Faith, love of sports linked victims of Texas crash

 “Hockey was a big part of life for a while, but his true passion is golf,” his brother said.
 “He loves golf.
 His favorite is Jordan Spieth.
 And he always loved to watch Jordan, follow Jordan.”

 Friends of Raines, who was a biology student, started a fundraising page for her family.
-They described her as “as a beautiful and kind soul who will be deeply missed by everyone.”
+They described her as “a beautiful and kind soul who will be deeply missed by everyone.”

 Aside from golf, what tied the teammates and their families together was their faith.
 Social media pages were inundated Wednesday with a steady stream of offerings of prayers and condolences from fellow college golfers, community members and others.